tesseract-ocr/tessdoc/VGSLSpecs.md

   NOTE Only O1s and O1c are currently supported.
 ```

-The number of classes is ignored (only there for compatibility with Tensor Flow)
+The number of classes is ignored (only there for compatibility with TensorFlow)
 as the actual number is taken from the unicharset.

 ## Syntax of the Layers in between